 - Engage with the articles: Most students find that in a short writing task like this one, paraphrasing and/or including very short quotations are more effective than long quotations.

 At Wake Forest University, all students must satisfy the first-year writing requirement by taking (or exempting) WRI 111.
 Some of you may wish to take an extra writing class, before taking WRI 111.
 Some may wish to take a writing class beyond WRI 111, whether you have exempted WRI 111 or not.
 You have the opportunity to decide which first writing course is most appropriate for you, and the DSP process is designed to help you reflect on that decision.
 The answers you provide to the reflective questions are not used to evaluate you or place you in a course.
 Rather, the DSP process invites you to reflect on your preparedness for college-level writing.

-You will receive a course recommendation based on your answers to the reflective questions before the first round of course registration in July.
-We invite to consider this recommendation alongside your other writing and reading experiences as you make the important choice about your first writing course.
-If you enroll after June 3, you may not receive the DSP email or complete the DSP.
+You will receive a course recommendation based on your answers to the reflective questions and written essay before the first round of course registration in July.
+We invite you to consider this recommendation alongside your other writing and reading experiences as you make the important choice about your first writing course.
+If you enroll after June 7, you may not receive the DSP email or complete the DSP.